 Personality disorders are steadily shifting from a categorical definition into a continua conceptualization within the clinical realm.
 This process is not new for personality science history, as the subject itself moved from a qualitatively distinct set of definitions, called types, into a subset of continuous domains in which both normality and extreme tendencies were moving along, named traits.
 In fact, the new version of the Diagnostic and Statistical Manual of mental disorders, DSM- V, now proposes two different ways of assessing personality disorders: 1) A descriptive model of personality disorders in section II which mimics the former model of assessing personality disorders and; 2) A novel trait model that follows research on the personality scientific domain (In section III), which conceptualizes personality disorders as extreme tendencies located in the continuum of the Big Five domains and facets (American Psychiatric Association, 2013; Widiger & Mullins-Sweatt, 2009)

 This paradigm shift in clinical assessment of personality has led to the construction of the Personality Disorder Inventory (PID-5; Krueger, Derringer, Markon, Watson, & Skodol, 2012), a 25-facet and five-dimension self-report inventory, with an informant-report version (Markon, Quilty, Bagby, & Krueger, 2013).
-The big five dimensions mirror the Big Five domains, although with a focus on the maladaptative end of the continuum,: I) Detachment (Big Five’s introversion), II) Antagonism (absence of Big Five’s Agreeableness), III) Disinhibition (absence of Big Five’s Conscientiousness), IV) Negative affect (Big Five’s Neuroticism) and V) Psychoticism (Absence of Big Five’s Openness).
+These five dimensions mirror the Big Five domains, although with a focus on the maladaptative end of the continuum,: I) Detachment (Big Five’s introversion), II) Antagonism (absence of Big Five’s Agreeableness), III) Disinhibition (absence of Big Five’s Conscientiousness), IV) Negative affect (Big Five’s Neuroticism) and V) Psychoticism (Absence of Big Five’s Openness).
 The PID-5 has shown satisfying evidences of criterion validity (…summary).
 However, the limited number of facets on the PID-5 has already raised some concerns due to the low reliability when studying developmental phenomena of personality disorders (Clercq et al., 2014)`, and may also limit the capacity of portraying vivid personality profiles which are suitable for explanatory purposes in the clinical domain.

 In line with what has been stated previously for academic achievement, the examination of facets may result in an enhancement of the specificity of assessment when looking at the nature of PDs (Clark, 2005; Samuel & Widiger, 2008).
-This improvement of specificity resulted in a predictive gain ranging from 3% to 16% when comparing facets to domains predicting PD in the Reynolds and Clark (2001) study.
+This improvement of specificity resulted in a predictive gain ranging from 3% to 16% when comparing facets to domains predicting PD in a study by Reynolds and Clark (2001).
 Furthermore, the use of facets may be of extreme utility for those PD whose personality profile is less clear at the domain level.
-As Saulsman and Page (2004) point out, Schizotypal and Obsessive-Compulsive disorders are examples of PD which are not well covered by Big Five domains.
+As Saulsman and Page (2004) pointed out, Schizotypal and Obsessive-Compulsive disorders are examples of PD which are not well covered by Big Five domains.
 A reason for it may be found in a pattern inconsistency of facets within the same dimension or in a lack of coverage for essential characteristics of the PD.
 For example, aberrant cognitions are essential characteristics of schizotypal disorder and are not covered by some instrument’s facets like the NEO-PI-R (Samuel & Widiger, 2008; Saulsman & Page, 2004).
 Likewise, the expected high scores on warmth and low scores on assertiveness could mask the effects of extraversion when predicting Dependent Personality Disorder, following the theoretical correspondence between PD and Big Five facets proposed by Costa Jr. and Widiger (1994).
 Moreover, the PID-5 has prompted the elaboration of a number of Five Factor Model Personality Disorders (FFMPD) scales to maximize the facet coverage in relation to specific PDs (Bagby & Widiger, 2018).